 Bronze Medal Recipients:

 Abbie Anderson and Mary Patterson: Life Event Planning

 At the Alabama FCCLA Conference in March, Saraland Middle School FCCLA received an award for the Alabama ‘7 for 70th Project’.
 This award recognizes chapters that increase membership by at least 7 members to celebrate FCCLA's 70th year.

 In addition, the chapter received the Alabama Children's First Award at the 2016 Alabama FCCLA State Conference.
 This award is presented annually to a local chapter that completes a project to improve the well-being of a child or children in the community.
 This award was based on the chapter's extensive work with special needs students at Saraland Middle School.

 OCR Nondiscrimination Statement

-Saraland City School System does not discriminate on the basis of race, color, national origin, sex, religion, disability, or age in its program and activities and provides equal access to the Boy Scouts and other designated youth groups.
+Saraland City School System does not discriminate on the basis of race, color, national origin, sex, disability, or age in its program and activities and provides equal access to the Boy Scouts and other designated youth groups.